-- Destructive Physical Analysis (DPA): Destructive Physical Analysis verifies and documents the quality of device processing steps to avoid defects that will adversely affect performance.
+Destructive Physical Analysis (DPA): Our Destructive Physical Analysis (DPA) service verifies and documents the quality of device processing steps to avoid defects that will adversely affect performance.
 By disassembling, testing and inspecting a device, a complete profile can be created to determine how well a device conforms to design and process requirements.
-ORS has been granted Laboratory Suitability to perform DPA testing on military devices per the test requirements found in Mil Std 750 and/or Mild Std 883.
+ORS has been granted Laboratory Suitability to perform DPA testing on military devices per the test requirements found in Mil Std 750 and/or Mil Std 883.

-- Construction Analysis (CA): Construction analysis is a customized sequence of applicable analytical techniques to evaluate the inherent design and robustness of a component or assembly.
-A well-executed Construction Analysis examines and documents the physical characteristics including material elemental composition, dimensions and quality details of the assembly.
+Construction Analysis (CA): Oneida’s construction analysis service is a customized sequence of applicable analytical techniques to evaluate the inherent design and robustness of a component or assembly.
+A well-executed construction analysis examines and documents the physical characteristics of a subject, including material elemental composition, dimensions and quality details of the assembly.

-- Ion Milling: Ion Milling is a precise type of a material ablation process performed on selected areas to expose underlying material without inducing significant mechanical stresses.
+Ion Milling: ORS Labs’ ion milling is a precise type of a material ablation process performed on selected areas to expose underlying material without inducing significant mechanical stresses.

-- Particle Impact Noise Detection: Also known as PIND, this is the accepted method to detect particle contamination within an internal cavity; particle contamination may cause mechanical damage to internal circuitry leading to catastrophic damage.
+Particle Impact Noise Detection: Also known as PIND testing, Particle Impact Noise Detection is the accepted method for detecting particle contamination within an internal cavity.
+Left unchecked, particle contamination may cause mechanical damage to internal circuitry, leading to catastrophic damage and ultimate failure.

-- Steam Aging/Solderiblity: Steam aging is suitable for electronic components, circuit boards, discrete components and other items where artificial ageing needs to be tested for life failure evaluation.
-In conjunction with the aging process, solderablility testing can be used to verify that component leads and terminations are not adversely affected by long term storage.
+Steam Aging/Solderability: Steam aging is suitable for electronic components, circuit boards, discrete components and other items where artificial aging needs to be tested for life failure evaluation.
+In conjunction with the aging process, solderability testing can be used to verify that component leads and terminations are not adversely affected by long-term storage.